dmitrio03/portfolio/_projects/software-revenue-recognition.md

 **State and county health departments** pay for a **license** to use the platform.
 This is a subscription-style, hosted arrangement.
 The customer never owns the software or takes it home; they pay for ongoing access, support, and use, typically over a term of two to five years.

-**Foundations** — the Gates Foundation, the Dell Foundation, the Commonwealth Fund, and others in this dataset — pay to fund **new software development**.
+**Foundations**--the Gates Foundation, the Dell Foundation, the Commonwealth Fund, and others in this dataset--pay to fund **new software development**.
 These are grants that fund the actual building of a specific product: a maternal health registry, an immunization tracking system, a behavioral health data exchange.
 The foundation is not paying for access to something that already exists.
 It is paying the company to build something that does not exist yet.

 Under the accounting standard that governs all of this, ASC 606, these two situations require two completely different recognition methods, and mixing them up would materially misstate the company's financial position.